HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

  ![univariate_vs_multivariate](images/univariate_vs_multivariate.png)

-### 5.1 Inference: Z score and Modified Z score
+### 5.1 Inference: Z-score and Modified Z-score
 The z-score or standard score of an observation is a metric that indicates how many standard deviations a data point is from the sample’s mean, assuming a gaussian distribution [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques].
-The z-score of any data point can be calculated as
+The Z-score of any data point can be calculated as

 $$Z = \frac{x-\bar{x}}{\sigma}$$

-The modified Z score $Z_{\textrm{mod}}$ is defined as [[NIST/SEMATECH e-Handbook of Statistical Methods]][Detection of Outliers]
+The modified Z-score $Z_{\textrm{mod}}$ is defined as [[NIST/SEMATECH e-Handbook of Statistical Methods]][Detection of Outliers]

 $$Z_{\textrm{mod}} = \frac{0.6745(x-\widetilde{x})}{\textrm{MAD}}$$